 - Work in a team of 2 to 4 students.
+The more is expected the larger the group is.
 Contact the instructor if you do not have a group.
 It is strongly advised that each group consist of individuals who have similar schedules and project interests. - This project involves designing a digital system (also called special-purpose processors) that performs a meaningful function.
-The project can take two forms: - External Interface based: Here, a great deal of the project involves interfacing to peripherals on the Nexys-4 DDR (e.g.: VGA connector, temperature sensor, accelerometer), and/or other peripherals that will be connected to the Nexys-4 DDR (e.g.: ultrasonic rangefinders, LCDs). - Architecture based: Here, the focus is on developing architectures tailored to a specific application (e.g.: image processing, computer arithmetic, signal processing, communications).
+The project can take two forms: - External Interface based: Here, a great deal of the project involves interfacing to peripherals on the Nexys-4 (e.g.: VGA connector, CellularRAM, Ethernet, SD card, audio I/O, temperature sensor, accelerometer), and/or other peripherals that will be connected to the Nexys-4 DDR (e.g.: ultrasonic rangefinders, motors, wireless interfaces, LCDs). - Architecture based: Here, the focus is on developing architectures tailored to a specific application (e.g.: image processing, computer arithmetic, signal processing, communications).
 The external interfacing effort is minimal and just enough to demonstrate the functioning of the system. - The team can re-use available code (e.g. VGA controller) provided that: i) the team explicitly acknowledges it, and ii) the reused code is not the main datapath and control circuit.
 Consult the instructor if in doubt. - Projects will be evaluated on the basis of the methodology, execution, oral presentation, and documentation.